Shynimol-k/IMPLEMENTATON-OF-CHATBOT-USING-NLP/README.md

-# **Implementation of Chatbot Using NLP**
+# **Overview of Implementation of Chatbot Using NLP**

-This project focuses on developing a chatbot using Natural Language Processing (NLP) and machine learning algorithms.
-The chatbot is designed to provide efficient and intelligent responses to user queries in real-time.
-It aims to improve user experience and can be used in applications like customer support, virtual assistants, and more.
+This project implements a chatbot using Natural Language Processing (NLP) techniques.
+The chatbot is designed to understand user intents and provide appropriate responses based on predefined patterns and responses.
+It utilizes the nltk library for natural language processing, scikit-learn for machine learning, and streamlit for creating an interactive web interface.

 ## **Features**
 - **Natural Language Processing:** Utilizes NLP techniques to understand and process user input.